Epidemiologist

 Salary

-- Entry-level roles in the NHS or working for Public Health England (PHE) include information analyst or information officer.
-Typical starting salaries are between £27,055 and £32,934 (Band 5 of the NHS Agenda for Change - pay rates).
+- Entry-level roles in the NHS or working for the UK Health Security Agency (UKHSA) or Office for Health Improvement and Disparity, for example, include information analyst or information officer.
+Typical starting salaries are between £29,970 and £36,483 (Band 5 of the NHS Agenda for Change - pay rates).

 - Salaries for epidemiologists working in research posts in universities usually follow a nationally agreed pay spine.
 For details, see the University and College Union (UCU) - Salary scales.